Thytu/SMIT/README.md

 ## Usage

-SLAM simplifies the process of enhancing your LLM with audio capabilities, following the principles outlined in the [SLAM-ASR](https://arxiv.org/abs/2402.08846) paper.
+SMIT simplifies the process of enhancing your LLM with audio capabilities, following the principles outlined in the [SMIT-ASR](https://arxiv.org/abs/2402.08846) paper.
 By linking a speech encoder to an decoder using a trainable linear projector adding to your LLM the audio modality.
 SLMA automates the integration process by making it as easy as configuring a single file.

-To use SLAM, simply define your desired configurations in the provided config file, it will then handle the rest, seamlessly incorporating the audio modality into your models.
+To use SMIT, simply define your desired configurations in the provided config file, it will then handle the rest, seamlessly incorporating the audio modality into your models.

 ## Contributing